anderslindgren/installation-home-locator/README.md

 ## Background

-Twice in the past I hade to figure this out, so I now finally wrote it down as a more general solution.
+Twice in the past I had to figure this out, so I now finally wrote it down as a more general solution.

 Hope it can help anyone else.
 At least now I know where to find the code the next time the problem arises :-)